Kaidanov/lets-agree-chat-vanilla-js/README.md

 # My Project

 This is a chat application built with Node.js and Socket.io.
 It allows users to send and receive messages in real time.
+The chat has AI helper listening to the chat and if any sent facts from the participants are false then AI will state it.

 ## Installation

 Clone the repository to your local machine:

 a basic socket.io vanilla javascript chat example echo "# My Project